Structure Matters: Evaluating Multi-Agents Orchestration in Generative Therapeutic Chatbots: Discussion

 \section{Discussion}

-Our findings show that architectural choices in LLM-based therapeutic chatbots strongly shape user experience, beyond prompt engineering and toward fundamental questions of system structure, due to the staged, process-driven nature of therapy.
-Multi-agent architectures with explicit state management produced more natural interactions than single-agent or unguided LLMs, indicating that effective chatbots require careful orchestration alongside content delivery.
+Our findings show that architectural choices in LLM-based conversational agents strongly shape perceived interaction quality, beyond prompt design and toward fundamental questions of system structure, due to the staged and process-driven nature of therapy.
+Multi-agent architectures with explicit state management were associated with more natural interactions than single-agent or unguided LLMs, suggesting that effective CUI design require careful orchestration alongside content delivery.

-\textit{\textbf{Conversational Naturalness.}} The intervention’s advantage in perceived naturalness reflects more than stylistic preference.
-Natural dialogue aligns with person-centered care, where interaction quality predicts outcomes \cite{miller2012motivational}.
-Chat logs show that the multi-agent system produced shorter, more interactive exchanges, shifting from monologic responses to genuine dialogue and challenging assumptions that chatbots should maximize information per turn.
-Instead, effective conversational AI should mirror human dialogue rhythms through frequent turn-taking and collaborative meaning-making.
+\textit{\textbf{Conversational Naturalness.}} Observed advantages in perceived naturalness reflect more than stylistic preference.
+Chat logs indicate that the multi-agent system produced shorter, more interactive exchanges, shifting from monologic responses to dialogue-like interactions and challenging the assumption that chatbots should maximize information per turn.
+Effective CUI design may therefore benefit from mirroring human dialogue rhythms, such as frequent turn-taking and collaborative meaning-making.
 By distributing therapeutic stages across specialized agents, the architecture likely enabled this dialogic pattern, with long-term memory further contributing by preserving users’ feelings and experiences across sessions.
 Notably, gains in naturalness did not extend to empathy, trust, or personalization, suggesting that these are related yet distinct dimensions of the therapeutic alliance.
 Architectural improvements that enhance naturalness alone may therefore be insufficient to foster emotional attunement, which may depend more strongly on prompt design or response content.